caminofinancial/BackendTakehomeChallenge/README.md

 1. Design a RESTful API that will take an online application for a business that wants a loan.
 2. Implement the API using Django Rest Framework.
 Use Docker for extra credit.
 3. Write unit test suites for all your functions.
-4. Set up your code on heroku, linode or a server of your choice for a live demostration.
+4. (Extra Credit) Set up your code on heroku, linode or a server of your choice for a live demostration.
 5. When you are done, notify your us through Indeed (or other hiring platform) and provide links to source code and your live server.

 ### Detail requirements on the API EndPoints to implement